SalK91/convex_optimization/docs/convex/12_vector.md

 Affine sets look like translated subspaces: lines or planes that do not need to pass through the origin.
 Every affine set can be written as: $A = x_0 + S = \{\, x_0 + s : s \in S \,\},$ where $S$ is a subspace and $x_0$ is any point in the set.
 This representation is extremely useful in optimization.
 If $Ax = b$ is a linear constraint, then its solution set is an affine set.
 A single particular solution $x_0$ gives one point satisfying the constraint, and the entire solution set is obtained by adding the null space of $A$.
 Thus, optimization under linear constraints means searching over an affine set determined by the constraint structure.

-Finally, affine transformations play a central role in both machine learning and optimization.
-A mapping of the form

 Affine Transformations: An affine transformation (or affine map) is a function $f : V \to W$ that can be written as $f(x) = A x + b,$ where $A$ is a linear map and $b$ is a fixed vector.
 Affine transformations preserve both affinity and convexity: if $C$ is convex, then $A C + b$ is also convex. is called an affine transformation.
 It represents a linear transformation followed by a translation.
 Affine transformations preserve the structure of affine sets and convex sets, meaning that if a feasible region is convex or affine, applying an affine transformation does not destroy that property.
 This matters for optimization because many models and algorithms implicitly perform affine transformations for example, when reparameterizing variables, scaling features, or mapping between coordinate systems.
 Convexity is preserved under these operations, so the essential geometry of the problem remains intact.

-In summary, vector spaces describe the ambient space in which optimization algorithms move, subspaces capture structural or constraint-related directions, and affine sets model the geometric shapes defined by linear constraints.
-These three ideas form the basic geometric toolkit for understanding optimization problems and will reappear repeatedly throughout the rest of the book.
+In summary, vector spaces describe the space in which optimization algorithms move, subspaces capture structural or constraint-related directions, and affine sets model the geometric shapes defined by linear constraints.
+These three ideas form the basic geometric toolkit for understanding optimization problems and will reappear repeatedly throughout the rest of the webbook.

-## 2.2 Linear combinations, span, basis, dimension
+## Linear combinations, span, basis, dimension
 Much of linear algebra revolves around understanding how vectors can be combined to generate new vectors.
 This idea is essential in optimization because gradients, search directions, feasible directions, and model predictions are often built from linear combinations of simpler components.

 Given vectors $v_1,\dots,v_k$, any vector of the form$